alikarcic/main-site/index.md

 I am a Political Science PhD student at the Department of Political Science, Aarhus University.

 My research focuses on political elites and inter-group attitudes, with a particular focus on elite rhetoric, mainstream party accommodation of the far-right and anti-prejudice norms.
+I make use of quantitative and experimental methods.

 You can view my updated CV [here](files/CV_June2025_Ali Karcic.pdf).